ExpediaGroup/service-client/README.md

     return {

         /**
          * This hook is special.
+The queryParams, pathParams, and headersData options
-Data returned here will be deep merged with the
+         * are deep merged with a copy of the request options data that will be
-         * request options data that will be passed on to Wreck.
-If you wanted
+         * passed on to Wreck.
+All other data returned here will be shallow merged.
-         * to add headers to the request, this is where you would do it.
+         * If you wanted to add headers to the request, this is where you would do it.
          * (ex: return {headers: {'x-ha-blah': 'foobar'}}) *
          * @param {object} data - data provided to the hook on every request